 - Try to convey a clear story giving the most relevant aspects of your findings.
 Learning what has not worked can additionally help the reader (and help them better understand why you have made the many choices you did), but focus on what is most relevant and interesting. - Before the submission, have an external person proofread your report.
-Use a spell-checker. - Plots are great way to share information that might be hard to convey by writing.
-Make sure that your plots are understandable, have labels for axes, correct axes limits, and a description.
+Use a spell-checker. - Plots are an excellent way to share information that might be hard to convey by writing.
+Your plots should be understandable, have axis labels, appropriate axis ranges, and a self-contained caption.

-As usual, your code and report will be automatically checked for plagiarism.
+As usual, we will automatically check your code and report for plagiarism.